ma-gilles/recovar/README.md

 ## Limitations

 - *Symmetry*: there is currently no support for symmetry.
 If you got your poses through symmetric refinement, it will probably not work.
 It should probably work if you make a symmetry expansion of the particle stack, but I have not tested it.
 - *Memory*: you need a lot of memory to run this.
-For a stack of images of size 256, you probably need 400 GB+.
+For a stack of images of size 256, you probably need 200 GB + size of dataset.
+If you run out of memory, you can use the --low-memory-option, in which case you need 60GB + size of dataset.
 - *ignore-zero-frequency*: I haven't thought much about the best way to do this.
 I would advise against using it for now.
 - *Other ones, probably?*: if you run into issues, please let me know.